wildfly/quickstart/cmt/README.md

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
-3. Type this command to undeploy the archive:
+3. When you are finished testing, type this command to undeploy the archive:

         mvn jboss-as:undeploy